 During this time I began to write again—young adult fantasy.
 I have two unpublished books in this genre.
 Book one was a semi-finalist for the American Katherine Paterson Prize, and book two, in a mystery vein, made the long list for Canada’s Unhanged Arthur, the unpublished novel category of the Arthur Ellis Awards.
 I shifted to romantic suspense and domestic suspense, in part because of market practicalities, but also undoubtedly because Fate Had Other Things In Store For Me, as foreshadowed above.

 AFTER THE WINTER is my first published novel.
-Its sequel, THE AU PAIR, has a release date of October 2017.
+Its sequel, THE AU PAIR, was released in October 2017.
 I’m currently writing book 3, APRIL ON PARIS STREET.
 All three are set in Montreal and the surrounding countryside, although in book 3 private investigator Ashley Smeeton heads for Paris to “rescue” a young woman in distress.
 I don’t know why Quebec isn’t more often a mise en scène for romantic suspense.

 AFTER THE WINTER is a story about women in danger, and what they do about it.
 I hope readers will recognize and love the classic romantic suspense elements.
 I spiked the ending though, and it’s meant to shock.
 How much it shocks is up to you.
 But the wintry landscape, the secrets, the slightly Gothic house on a hill, they’re all there.
 And of course the intrepid heroine herself.
 Sally Ryder’s irresistible curiosity is the small bright flame that drives the plot.
 In AFTER THE WINTER, you’ll also meet Ashley Arabella Smeeton for the first time.
 She’s a pigtailed nine-year-old back then, with an addiction to Nancy Drew and an inability to mind her own business.
 Grown up in book 2, Ashley is a down-to-earth and unsentimental PI, with a taste for Whippets (Dare, I am open to corporate sponsorships) and a strange propensity for entanglement in romantic suspense plots.